 Industry and Construction

-From March 2024, Eurostat has published all indices with base year 2021.
-Thus, the base year of the indices is 2021.
+From March 2024, all indices are disseminated using 2021 as base year.
+Thus, the base of the indices is the yearly average of 2021.

 Retail Trade